yodertv/Reminders/doc/readme.txt

 // Future enhancements

-- Static server should NOT serve up the server files.
 - Add a print feature.
 - Upgrade Bootstrap.
 - Consider making the build manifest in JSON notation rather than string.